assem-ch/django-jet-reboot/README.rst

 =================
 Django JET Reboot
 =================
-Rebooting the original project : [django-jet](https://github.com/geex-arts/django-jet).
+Rebooting the original project : `django-jet <https://github.com/geex-arts/django-jet>`_.
 Django Jet is modern template for Django admin interface with improved functionality**.

 We can't support old versions.
 We focus only on django >= 3.0 & Python >= 3.5.